ttheoto/Udacity_Airbnb_Project/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@t.theoto/how-to-be-a-successful-airbnb-host-insights-from-seattles-and-boston-s-listings-d980f86e3dda).
+The main findings of the code can be found on my Medium post available [here](https://medium.com/@t.theoto/how-to-be-a-successful-airbnb-host-insights-from-seattles-and-boston-s-listings-d980f86e3dda).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>